HjalmarrSv/Spell-Checker/README.md

 I wrote an [article](https://medium.com/@Currie32/creating-a-spell-checker-with-tensorflow-d35b23939f60) that explains how to create the input data (the sentences with spelling mistakes) for this model.

+<b>New in TF1.4</b>

+If books do not contain all the letters in "letters = ['a','b','c',...]", there will be errors.
+TF1.4 have Swedish letters, remove these if running English texts.

+Running big datasets, e.g. wikipedia, and long sentences will take months on cpu only.
+Start very small!

 <b>Create environment to run the Jupyter notebook in linux</b>

 I may have forgotten something.
 Something may have changed since.
 Please study the conda documentation if you have problems.